cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/advanced.rst

 By default Slurm will attempt to run every job in an array at the same time, provided that there are resources available.
-Since Esrum is a shared resource we ask that you consider how much of the cluster you'll be using and limit the number of simultaneous jobs.
+Since Esrum is a shared resource we ask that you consider how much of the cluster you'll be using and limit the number of simultaneous jobs to a reasonable number.

-Limiting the number of simultaneous jobs is done by appending a ``%`` and a number at the end of the ``--array`` value.
+Limiting the number of simultaneous jobs is done by appending a ``%`` and a number at the end of the ``--array`` value as shown above.
 For example, in the following script we queue a job array containing 100 jobs, each requesting 8 CPUs.
 However, the ``%16`` appended to the ``--array`` ensures that at most 16 of these jobs are running at the same time:

 .. code-block:: bash